Your guide to right to rent checks in England

 Conducting a manual check

-To conduct a manual check, you need to see the original documents that prove your tenants' right to rent - you can find a list of accepted documents on the government's site.
+To conduct a manual check, you need to see the original documents that prove your tenants' Right to Rent - you can find a list of accepted documents on the government's site.

 You then need to check these documents in your applicant's presence, to assess if the documents are genuine and not tampered with, and that your applicant's identity matches the document.
 Photographs and dates of birth should be consistent across the documents and, if any names differ, your applicant needs to provide proof of why.
 You also need to check that their immigration leave to remain has not expired.